Saint Louis University School of Law,

 Recipient of the Helen Mandeville Prize in English, 2003

-Recipient of the James D. Collins Award for Excellence in English, 2003
+Recipient of the James D. Collins Award for Excellence in Student Academic Achievement in English, 2003

 District of Columbia